-The Corporation has been named as respondent in a FINRA arbitration brought by two former Client Advisors in the Private Client Group for fraud in the inducement and violations of FINRA rule 2010 in connection with the sale of the Private Client Group to Raymond James Financial, Inc. (together with affiliates, Raymond James).
+The Corporation has been named as respondent in a FINRA arbitration brought by two former Client Advisors in the Private Client Group for fraud in the inducement and violations of FINRA Rule 2010 in connection with the sale of the Private Client Group to Raymond James Financial, Inc. (together with affiliates, Raymond James).
 This business was sold in September of 2016 and the claimants alleged that the Corporation induced them to transition their employment and business to Raymond James through misleading representations that they would be allowed to continue servicing their existing clients.
 Subsequent to their transition, the claimants alleged that they were not allowed to transact business with their client base and their business was adversely impacted as a result.
-Discovery is ongoing and a hearing is currently scheduled for November 2022.
+Claimant's lost a similar claim brought in FINRA against Raymond James.
+Discovery is ongoing and the hearing scheduled for November 2022 has been adjourned without date, but is expected to be rescheduled for some time in 2023.

-The Corporation has been named as a counter-claim respondent in a FINRA arbitration by a former Client Advisor in the Private Client Group, alleging that the PCS hiring manager induced him to bring confidential information from his former employer to the Bank, resulting in his being enjoined from contacting his clients for a year.
+The Corporation has been named as a counter-claim respondent in a FINRA arbitration by a former Client Advisor in the Private Client Group, alleging that the U.S. Private Client Services (PCS) hiring manager induced him to bring confidential information from his former employer to the Bank, resulting in his being enjoined from contacting his clients for a year.
 The former Client Advisor claims loss of revenue and continuing damages as a result of the loss of business allegedly caused by this event.
 The Corporation has a claim against the former Client Advisor for an unpaid employee loan.
+Four days of hearings were held in October 2022, but the matter was not concluded.
+Additional hearing dates are expected to be scheduled in 2023.